kwigbo/GBA-Consolizer/Steps/Step10.md

 **Slide the Rear Portplate into the Rear Plate Bottom with the indents on the same side as the screw holes of the Rear Plate Bottom (See images below).**

+**Note: The Woozle version of the Rear Portplate has an extra piece that has to be slid into place in this step as well.
+The wide side of the plate goes towards the back of the console.**

 ![Step 1](../Images/Gamebox/Rear%20Plate/Step1.png "Step 1")
 ![Step 2](../Images/Gamebox/Rear%20Plate/Step2.png "Step 2")